Koya is a Rosenman Innovator company.

 From the press release.

-An estimated 20 million Americans live with lymphedema, a progressive, incurable condition where a buildup of protein rich fluid causes painful swelling in the arm, leg, and/or other regions of the body.
-For most, lymphedema requires lifelong maintenance and various levels of therapy to control swelling and pain.
-Lymphedema is commonly caused by cancer and its treatment due to damage of the lymph system from the tumor itself, radiation treatment or the surgical impairment of lymph nodes.
+An estimated 20 million Americans live with lymphedema, a progressive, incurable condition where a buildup of protein rich fluid causes painful swelling in the arm, leg and/or other regions of the body.2 For most, lymphedema requires lifelong maintenance and various levels of therapy to control swelling and pain.
+Lymphedema is commonly caused by cancer and treatment for cancer due to damage of the lymph system from the tumor itself, radiation treatment or the surgical removal of lymph nodes.

 About the DayspringTM System

-The Dayspring system is the first wearable and mobility-enabled active compression system designed with real life in mind.
-It is the first and only compression therapy option designed to enable movement, mobility, and personalized care that is unavailable with traditional compression therapy.
-The Dayspring system includes a low-profile active garment made of soft, breathable mesh using Koya’s proprietary FlexframeTM technology; a smart, rechargeable, hand-held controller that can be worn on a lanyard; and a mobile app that allows users or their clinicians to track therapy and program custom treatment options.
+The Dayspring system is the first wearable and mobility-enabled compression system designed with real life in mind.
+It is the first and only compression therapy option designed to enable movement, mobility and personalized care hat is unavailable with traditional compression therapy.
+The Dayspring system includes a low-profile active garment made of soft, breathable mesh using Koya’s proprietary Flexframe™ technology; a smart, rechargeable, hand-held controller that can be worn on a lanyard; and a mobile app that allows users or their clinicians to program custom treatment options.

 About Koya Medical

-Koya Medical is a transformative healthcare company developing breakthrough treatments for lymphedema and venous diseases to increase movement, mobility, and personalized care that is unavailable with traditional compression therapy.
+Koya Medical is a transformative healthcare company developing breakthrough treatments for lymphedema and venous diseases to increase movement, mobility and personalized care that is unavailable with traditional compression therapy.
 The privately held company was founded in 2018 with the mission to transform lymphatic and vein care through innovative patient-centric platforms.
 For company or product inquiry, contact firstname.lastname@example.org.
-Follow us on LinkedIn at www.linkedin.com/company/koyamedical/.
+Learn more atkoyamedical.com or follow the company on LinkedIn atwww.linkedin.com/company/koyamedical/.